Oxford Union: 1985: Nuclear armament debate

 In 1985, David Lange, prime minister of New Zealand, debated against the American evangelist Jerry Falwell the motion "This House Believes Nuclear Weapons are Morally Indefensible."
 Lange was invited to the debate by New Zealander Jeya Wilson, who was later elected president of the union.

+2024: Kashmir independence debate

+On 14 November 2024, the Oxford Union hosted a debate on the motion "This House Believes in the Independent State of Kashmir".
+The debate drew controversy in Indian media and protests outside the Union, including criticism of the motion's implications for the territorial integrity of India.

+During the debate, a member interrupted proceedings and accused Union president Ebrahim Osman-Mowafy of being "a Pakistani stooge"; a motion of no confidence was subsequently brought against him in connection with the debate.
+In response to the criticism, the Union issued a statement emphasising its commitment to free speech and intellectual exchange, stating: "We believe that debates should challenge ideas, engage with difficult subjects, and allow for the free expression of all viewpoints".
+The no-confidence motion against Osman-Mowafy was unsuccessful.
+The motion for the debate was carried by 207 votes to 108.

 2025: Israel–Palestine debate

 In November 2024, the Union under president Ebrahim Osman-Mowafy, hosted the debate "This House Believes Israel is an Apartheid State Responsible for Genocide", voting for the motion by a margin of 278 to 59.
-The debate triggered intense scrutiny from the moment of its inception and for many months following its conclusion, including being the subject of extensive media attention from both pro-Palestine and pro-Israel factions, with debate on the motion even reaching the House of Commons.
-The debate saw comparison to the King and Country debate decades before, and the Union's trustees threatened to remove OUS from the Frewin Court buildings if they uploaded the full speech of Susan Abulhawa, before the standing committee defied the trustees' threat and voted to upload Abulhawa's speech in full.
+The debate triggered scrutiny for many months afterwards, and was the subject of media attention, with debate on the motion reaching the House of Commons.
+The debate was compared to the 1933 King and Country debate.
+Susan Abulhawa spoke as a member of a team in favour of the proposition together with Miko Peled and Mohammed El-Kurd.
+The Oxford Union later deleted the original recording of Abulhawa's speech on YouTube and uploaded a censored version.
+Abulhawa responded that the Union seemed to have yielded to demands from Zionists "as Palestinians struggle to make our voices heard in the midst of a genocide".
+The Union's trustees threatened to remove OUS from the Frewin Court buildings if they uploaded Abulhawa's the full speech, before the standing committee defied the trustees' threat and voted to upload Abulhawa's speech in full.
 Abulhawa's speech remains available to watch on the Union's YouTube channel.